bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part3.md

 If you are running the tutorial application on a CPU or integrated GPU OpenCL device that does not have dedicated device memory then the output bitmap may look OK, but on some devices the output bitmap may either be empty or may contain garbage.
 In this part of the tutorial we will fix a subtle OpenCL error so the tutorial application runs on all OpenCL devices.

-When debugging errors such as these, good controls to set are `DumpBuffersBeforeEnqueue` and `DumpBuffersAfterEnqueue`.
+When debugging errors such as these we can check the output of our OpenCL kernels by setting `DumpBuffersBeforeEnqueue` and `DumpBuffersAfterEnqueue`.
 Be warned though, this can consume a lot of disk space!
 To reduce the amount of disk space required, dumping can be constrained to a specific region of the program using `DumpBuffersMinEnqueue` and `DumpBuffersMaxEnqueue`.
 For this part of the tutorial, we will enable `DumpBuffersBeforeEnqueue`, `DumpBuffersAfterEnqueue`, and we will set `DumpBuffersMaxEnqueue` to `2`.